SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/02-ssh.md

 </div>

 ##Getting an account on OSG Connect
-If you do not yet have an OSG Connect account, please follow the signup instructions here: http://osgconnect.net/signup
+If you do not yet have an OSG Connect account, please follow the signup instructions here: [http://osgconnect.net/signup]

 You will need to accept an Acceptable Use Policy (AUP) in order to use OSG Connect.

-Once you have signed up, it ought to take 15-30min to get your account approved and created.
+Once you have signed up, it takes 15-30 minutes to get your account approved and created.

 ##Secure Shell Background

-Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.The first step is to log in so that the operating system knows who we are and what we're allowed to do.
+Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.
+The first step is to log in so that the operating system knows who we are and what we're allowed to do.
 We do this by typing our username and password; the operating system checks those values against its records, and if they match, runs a shell for us.

 As we type commands, the 1's and 0's that represent the characters we're typing are sent from the keyboard to the shell.
 The shell displays those characters on the screen to represent what we type, and then, if what we typed was a command, the shell executes it and displays its output (if any).

 What if we want to run some commands on another machine, such as the server in the basement that manages our database of experimental results?
 To do this, we have to first log in to that machine.
-We call this a [remote login](../../gloss.html#remote-login),and the other computer a remote computer.
+We call this a [remote login](../../gloss.html#remote-login), and the other computer a remote computer.
 Once we do this, everything we type is passed to a shell running on the remote computer.
 That shell runs those commands on our behalf, just as a local shell would, then sends back output for our computer to display.

+Once we've logged in remotely, our local terminal is doing _nothing_ for us except sending input to the remote server, and displaying output on its behalf.
+It's just a "tunnel" that information passes through.

 The tool we use to log in remotely is [secure shell](../../gloss.html#secure-shell), or SSH.
 We can run the ssh program with the command `ssh username@computer` -- replacing username with your username and computer with the remote computer's name!

 After we log in, we can use the remote shell to use the remote computer's files and directories.
-Typing `exit` or Control-D (the special "End of Line" command) terminates the remote shell and returns us to our previous shell.
+Typing `exit` or Control-D (the special "End of File" command) terminates the remote shell and returns us to our previous shell.

 ## Using Secure Shell with OSG Connect
 Let's remind ourselves how to see where we are in a filesystem and what our name is on the system.

+On a Mac, you will probably see somthing like this:
 ~~~
 $ whoami
 ~~~